Raphael4499/SensorSystem/README.md

 # SensorSystem
-Develop a sensor system and data processing framework for an Arduino Mega using a line scan sensor, light sensor, and encoder.
-Implement Arduino C++ and Python code to interface sensors, process data, and ensure reliable communication with a Raspberry Pi 5.
+Development of a sensor system and data processing framework for an Arduino Mega using a line scan sensor, light sensor, and encoder.
+Implementing Arduino C++ and Python code to interface sensors, process data, and ensure reliable communication with a Raspberry Pi 5.
 ## Anleitung
 Für eine detaillierte Anleitung zur Nutzung und Einrichtung dieses Projekts, siehe [Anleitung](Anleitung.pdf).
 ## Anforderungen